-4 Reasons to Add an Advisor to Your 401(k) Plan
+4 Reasons to Hire an Advisor for Your 401(k) Plan

 If your small business’s 401(k) is already up and running, you deserve a hearty congratulations.
 You may have put the plan in place all by yourself and are running the plan solo, without an advisor.

 According to the Retirement Advisor Council, many small businesses are managing their own 401(k) plans.
 But of those small businesses that have hired advisors to help out, as many as three-quarters of them don’t operate with an advisor who specializes in retirement plans.
 (In fact, InvestmentNews describes 90% of retirement plan advisors as “blind squirrel” advisors, who aren’t really all that qualified to work on a corporation’s retirement plan.

 Say you get a little stressed when the due date approaches for the Form 5500 but, all in all, you think you can continue to manage the company 401(k).
 And you may be able to do just that.
 But we think there are least four reasons you may want to consider getting some help.